-Should a reduction-in-force become necessary because of lack of work or funds, the elimination of jobs through job consolidation (combining the duties of two (2) or more jobs), the installation of new equipment, the curtailment or replacement of existing facilities, the development of new facilities, or any other reason, the County shall, absent circumstances requiring immediate action, notify PCEA at least thirty (30) days prior to making the reduction-in-force.
-However, where circumstances requiring immediate action exist and less than thirty (30) days notice is given, the County will give PCEA reasonable notice under the circumstances.
+Should a reduction-in-force become necessary because of lack of work or funds, the elimination of jobs through job consolidation (combining the duties of two (2) or more jobs), the installation of new equipment, the curtailment or replacement of existing facilities, the development of new facilities, or any other reason, the County shall, absent circumstances requiring more immediate action, notify PCEA at least sixty (60) days prior to making the reduction-in-force.
+However, where circumstances requiring more immediate action exist and less than sixty (60) days notice is given, the County will give PCEA reasonable notice under the circumstances.